Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: General Case

 In the general case, the path loss minimization criterion $b_n=e^{-j\phi_n}$ is referred to as ``focusing''.
 A different option is to set the phase of $b_n$ so as to minimize path loss with respect to the directions (only) of the transmitter and receiver, which requires only that $\hat{\bf r}_i$ and $\hat{\bf r}_s$ (and not the distances $r_i$ or $r_s$) be known.
 Specifically:

 where ${\bf p}_n$ is the vector from a common reference point (e.g., the origin) to the location of element $n$.
 For the purposes of this paper, this is referred to as ``beamforming,'' and can be alternatively interpreted as collimation, or focusing at infinity.
 Beamforming is of practical interest, despite the non-optimum path loss, because in practice it may be easier to determine directions than positions.
 The distinction between focusing and beamforming was not necessary in the far case, since under the far case approximations they are equivalent.
-However, when the RIS is closer, the difference in performance can be large, as we shall now see.
+However, when the RIS is closer (and as correctly noted in \cite{BS20} in particular), the difference in performance can be large, as we shall now see.

-Figure~\ref{fPG10000} shows path gain $L_{RIS}^{-1}$ from Equation~\ref{ePG2}, computed for $r_i=r_s=10^4\lambda$.
+Fig.~\ref{fPG10000} shows path gain $L_{RIS}^{-1}$ from Equation~\ref{ePG2}, computed for $r_i=r_s=10^4\lambda$.
 The result is normalized to the path gain $L_S^{-1}$ (Equation~\ref{eLE3}) for a free space (i.e., no RIS) channel having path length $r_i+r_s$.
 Thus, 0~dB on the vertical axis indicates that the RIS-enabled channel exhibits path gain equal to that of the equal-length free space path.
 Separate curves are shown for focusing, beamforming, and the far approximation (Equation~\ref{ePG4}).
-The curves are too close to readily distinguish, indicating that this scenario meets the far approximation criteria.
+The close agreement (especially between focussing and the far approximation) indicates that this scenario meets the far approximation criteria.
 Also, note that an aperture side-length of at least $70\lambda$ is required to meet the 0~dB condition under these conditions.